 Overall a major bummer.
 So what’s next?

-An update to this post is that in 2014, Hi-Tech Pharmaceuticals sued the FDA over DMAA and released two products that blatantly contain DMAA:
+An update to this post is that in 2014, Hi-Tech Pharmaceuticals sued the FDA and released two products that blatantly contained the stiulant at hand:

 It will be VERY interesting to see what happens in 2015!